 The second reason I struggled to sleep is because my bed wasn’t very comfortable.
 I would wake up 4-5 times during the night and do a lot of tossing and turning.

-This year I finally decided to change that.
+I finally decided to change that.

 I’m happy to say I’m waking up less during the night and I fall asleep faster.

 Your reason for poor sleep may be different, so access what isn’t working and what you need to do whether it’s go to bed earlier, meditate to quiet the mind, put on background noise like rain sounds, or make your bed more comfortable.
 Make a sleep plan and stick to it.
 It could take a few days to see a change so just stick with it.

 2. Start a Daily Gratitude Practice

 A real glow up requires changing on the inside.